upcliujie/mesa/docs/drivers/venus.rst

        -p root=/dev/vda1 \
        <path-to-bzImage>

-assuming a working system is installed to partition 1 of ``disk.img``.
+assuming a working system is installed to partition 1 of :file:`disk.img`.
 ``sudo`` or ``CAP_NET_ADMIN`` is needed to set up the TAP network device.

 Virtio-GPU and Virtio-WL